amansherjada/Web-Dev/095_Next.js_Server_Components/README.md

 ### Summary

 **Server Components in Next.js** allow you to **render parts of your app on the server**, reducing the amount of JavaScript that needs to be sent to the client.
 They’re ideal for **static content** and **data-heavy processing**, while **Client Components** handle dynamic interactivity.
 By combining both, you can achieve a **highly performant** and **lightweight application**.

-Hope this helps!
-Let me know if you need any more clarity or examples.